ecbush/xenoGI/README.md

     printIsland(3500,10) # Print out an island with its context in different species (first arg is island id, second is the number of genes to print to each side)

     printIsland prints the island in each strain where it's present.
-Its output includes the island and family numbers for each gene, an error score for the family of each gene, the mrca of the family, and a description of the gene.
-The error score is intended to indicate confidence in the correctness o the family.
+Its output includes the island and family numbers for each gene, an error score for the family of each gene, the most recent common ancestor (mrca) of the family, and a description of the gene.
+The error score is intended to indicate confidence in the correctness of the family.
 0 means more confident, higher numbers less confident.

   . printFam